Missed Connecting Flights.

 Passenger compensation for missed connections

-To claim for a missed flight due to a connection issue, you must have purchased all travel tickets as part of a single reservation, the airline carrier must be responsible and your flight must be covered by the EC 261 EU law.
+To claim for a missed flight due to a connection issue, you must have purchased all travel tickets as part of a single reservation, the airline carrier must be responsible and your flight must be covered by EU Regulation 261 and UK equivalent.
 If all 3 of these criteria are met, you are entitled to claim for compensation, but exactly how much compensation you are eligible for depends on your flight distance.

 If your flight was 1,500km or less you are entitled to up to €250 compensation